-Join us for your 4th of July celebration during this annual family event featuring:
+Join us on July 4th 2023 from 9 am to 3 pm for our Independence Day celebration during this annual family event featuring:

 Arts & Crafts Country Store